 Jay-Z is undeniably one of the most important artists of our generation.
-His decade-long career has flourished with hit album after hit album.
+His career has flourished with hit after hit.
 Need proof?
-Here's a rundown of Jay-Z's 11 studio albums.
-(Sorry, those R.Kelly mishaps don't count.)
+Here's an annotated overview of Jay-Z's discography.

 By all creative standards, Jay-Z's first album was his best.
 Before Reasonable Doubt, no other rap album had been able to straddle the extraordinarily thin line between honest introspection and defiance so well.
 On one hand, Jay romanticized superficiality; on the other, he flirted with personal regrets that stemmed from said obsession with superficiality.
 Reasonable Doubt was both an honest narrative of the ills associated with street life and an unrepentant defense of it.